Dr Rachel Schwartz-Narbonne BSc, PhD, MRSC, FHEA

-My interests include every aspect of environmental chemistry.
+I'm interested in a wide range of environmental chemistry.
 During my undergraduate at the University of Ottawa (Canada), I worked on green chemistry methods to produce nanoparticles.
-During my PhD at the University of Western Ontario (Canada), I used carbon and nitrogen isotopes to understand the ecology of Pleistocene megafauna, such as the woolly mammoth.
+In PhD at the University of Western Ontario (Canada), I used carbon and nitrogen isotopes to understand the ecology of Pleistocene megafauna, such as the woolly mammoth.
 My post-doc at Newcastle University (UK) used lipid biomarkers to investigate the nitrogen cycle through time, from the present going back to the Jurassic.

-Here at Hallam, I'm bringing my love of the environment and chemistry background to teaching a range of biology and chemistry subjects, as well as to my research career using lipid biomarkers to study nitrogen cycle and methane cycle bacteria in natural and applied settings.
+Here at Hallam, I'm bringing my love of the environment and chemistry background to teaching a range of bioscience and chemistry classes, as well as to my research career using microbial lipid biomarkers to study wastewater and community science to study the effects of soil pollution on microbial communities.

 I began my multidisciplinary chemistry career studying an Hon.
 B.Sc.
 Specialization in Chemistry at the University of Ottawa, Canada.
 I spent my first two summers working in the Queens Facility for Isotope Research on boron and lithium geochemistry for mineral exploration, work which led to an authorship on a refereed conference proceeding (Proceedings of the 24th International Applied Geochemistry Symposium).
 My next summer and my Honours project were spent in the Photochemistry laboratory researching organic functionalization and reaction kinetics of photochemically generated gold nanoparticles.
 This green chemistry study led to authorship on two publications (Langmuir, Pure and Applied Chemistry).